taherPardawala/bankBot/README.md

         ♣	Login credentials username: bank-bot password: 5656.keynotes ♣	Click on ds133077/bank-bot
         ♣	There you can see collections like accounts(contains login credentials of each bank and user), banks collection which contains data collected by banks such as appointments, careers added, new account applications
-        ♣	fs.files and fs.chunks collections are not to be mutated or deleted because all these collections handle the FileSystem for the image upload feature integrated.
+        ♣	fs.files and fs.chunks collections are NOT TO BE DELETED OR MUTATED AT ALL because all these collections handle the FileSystem for the image upload feature integrated.

 •	To run the front end locally do the following o	Run the server first